teambit/docs/docs/compiling/overview.md

 ```

 ## Compiling for development

-Bit is simplifying and standardizing compilation of components in the development [Workspace](/) for all components, regardless of the specific env configured for each, and as a result the compiler and the configuration applied, through a single command.
+Bit simplifies and standardizes compilation of components in the development [Workspace](/) for all components, regardless of the specific env configured for each, and as a result the compiler and the configuration applied, through a single command.

 Compilation of components in the [Workspace](/) optimized for dev experience, performance and debugging by default.
 This means [Source Maps](/) are generated and components are just transpiled (without types) into in the `node_modules` directory to ensure consistency between using a component for development or consumption purposes.